FAQ

 Timetable

-How will the decision-making process proceed after the winner has been selected?
+How will the decision-making process proceed?

 The future of the area